 The first step to obtain approval for your project is to contact the SSMRCA.
 Preconsultation with SSMRCA staff is strongly encouraged.
-They will help you determine if the proposed activity is within or will affect the St. Marys River watershed, help to determine the feasibility of the proposed activity, and help to inform you of permitting requirements from the applicable agencies.
-Note that if the project falls outside of the SSMRCA jurisdiction, then the MNRF should be the first point of contact.
+They will help you determine if the proposed activity is within or will affect the St. Marys River watershed, and help to determine the feasibility of the proposed activity.
+Note that if the project falls outside of the SSMRCA jurisdiction, then the MNR should be the first point of contact.